Impulse139/JellyFin_MultiTag/README.md

 Quality data is now cached in `localStorage` under the key `jellyfin_quality_cache_v1`, persisting across browser sessions for significantly faster badge rendering on repeat loads.

+Cache entries are automatically invalidated using two strategies:

+- **`DateModified` check** — if Jellyfin's `DateModified` timestamp has changed (e.g. a file was replaced or metadata was edited), the entry is discarded and re-fetched.
+- **`ChildCount` check (Seasons)** — if the episode count on a Season has changed, the entry is invalidated even if `DateModified` is unchanged.
+Jellyfin does not update `DateModified` on a season when a new episode is added, so this check catches that case explicitly.

-Cache entries are automatically invalidated by comparing Jellyfin's `DateModified` timestamp — if a file has been updated on the server, the cache entry for that item is discarded and re-fetched.
-Each item is only re-validated once per session.
+Additionally, if a Movie or Episode is cached with no quality data (no resolution, no audio codec) — which can happen if the entry was fetched before Jellyfin finished scanning the file — the cache entry is automatically discarded and re-fetched on the next page load.
+This retries every session until real data is returned.
+Each normally-populated item is only re-validated once per session.
 A utility function `window.clearJellyfinQualityCache()` is also exposed for manually clearing the cache from the browser console if needed.

 ---